 Enter the URL where you want scanners to land.
 Consider:

-• Trackable URLs with UTM parameters for analytics integration
+- Trackable URLs with UTM parameters if you use analytics

 If you’re using a QR code platform with custom tracking domains, your redirect URLs will use your own branded domain (e.g., qr.yourbrand.com) rather than a generic service URL.